 If you require help with managing your money, speak to your Work Coach or visit:

 If you qualify for Universal Credit you may also be entitled to other awards:

-If you are in rented accommodation please remember that any housing costs will normally be paid directly to you and not your landlord.
+If you live in rented accommodation please remember that any housing costs will normally be paid directly to you and not your landlord.
 You will need to make arrangements to pay your rent.

-If you live in a privately rented property or you are a private landlord you can find out more information about how Universal Credit and claiming housing costs in the Universal Credit and rented housing: guide for landlords
+If you are a landlord you can find out more information about Universal Credit at: